 HUMANITIES & SOCIAL SCIENCES LIBRARY / NEW YORK PUBLIC LIBRARY / SCIENCE PHOTO LIBRARY HUMANITIES & SOCIAL SCIENCES LIBRARY / NEW YORK PUBLIC LIBRARY / SCIENCE PHOTO LIBRARY

-Marconi radio equipment with headphones.
-This is a Marconi Marine Receiver No. It has two valves and a tuner covering all wavelengths between 300 and 28,000 metres.
-It can be fitted with a crystal detector in an emergency.
-Thermionic valves (also called vaccum tubes) and crystal detectors, were two types of radio technology.
-Marconi patented his radio equipment in 1896.
-His initial aim had been to allow communication with those at sea.
-Photographed for The March of Commerce (1927), volume 4 of The Pageant of America: A Pictorial History of the United States.
-This was a 15-volume series that commemorated 150 years since the founding of the USA in 1776.
+Marconi radio equipment.
+This is a Marconi type 31 crystal receiver for ships.
+Marconi patented his radio equipment in 1896, founding a company in 1897 to build the new equipment.
+Marconi's initial aim had been to allow communication with those at sea.
+He achieved the first trans-Atlantic radio signal in 1901.
+Crystal radio receivers were first built around 1900, and used crystalline minerals to detect radio signals.
+Photographed for The March of Commerce (1927), volume 4 of The Pageant of America: A Pictorial History of the United States, a 15-volume series that commemorated 150 years since the founding of the USA in 1776.

 Model release not required.
 Property release not required.